Quantum Simulation of Ligand-like Molecules through Sample-based Quantum Diagonalization in Density Matrix Embedding Framework: Theoretical Background

 S-CoRe, or Configuration Recovery, is an iterative procedure designed to restore the sampled noisy configurations.
 Given an approximate ground-state occupation number distribution for the state-vector $\ket{\Psi}$:

-where $n_{p\sigma}$ is the occupancy corresponding to the $p^{th}$ spatial orbital with $\sigma$ spin configuration, S-CoRe updates each sampled configuration, over multiple batches (number of batches is denoted by K) by probabilistically flipping occupations of the spin-orbitals based on the values of $n_{p\sigma}$ until the total electron number and spin projection match the target values.
-This produces a set of corrected configuration sub-spaces $\mathcal{S}_{CR}^{(b)}, \forall\,b\in K$ that respect the intended symmetries while remaining close to the original sampled distribution.
+where $n_{p\sigma}$ is the occupancy corresponding to the $p^{th}$ spatial orbital with $\sigma$ spin configuration, S-CoRe updates each sampled configuration, over multiple batches (the $b$-th batch indexed by $b \in \{1,\ldots,K\}$, where $K$ is the total number of batches) by probabilistically flipping occupations of the spin-orbitals based on the values of $n_{p\sigma}$ until the total electron number and spin projection match the target values.
+This produces a set of corrected configuration sub-spaces $\mathcal{S}_{CR}^{(b)}$, ${\forall\,b\in \{1,\ldots,K\}}$ that respect the intended symmetries while remaining close to the original sampled distribution.

-For projection and diagonalization, the sub-spaces $\mathcal{S}_{CR}^{(b)}$ are converted to $\mathcal{S}_{proj}^{(b)}$ as detailed in Sec. \ref{sec: sci}.
+For projection and diagonalization, the sub-spaces $\mathcal{S}_{CR}^{(b)}$ are converted to $\mathcal{S}_{proj}^{(b)}$ as detailed in Section \ref{sec: sci}.
 With the $E^{(b)}$ and $\ket{\Psi^{(b)}}$ obtained post the classical diagonalization for all the K batches, the lowest energy $min_b E^{(b)}$ is taken as the current best estimate, and the average orbital occupation is thus calculated as:

 which is again used in the next iteration and so on.
 This self-consistent iteration ensures that the symmetry constraints are enforced, and the recovered sub-space contains configurations closer to the desired orbital occupation distribution.
 From these recovered configurations at each iteration, K batches of subspaces $\{\mathcal{S}_{CR}^{(b)}\}_{b \in K}$ are obtained.